-535 THE DEVELOPMENT OF AMERICAN CORPORATE STRUCTURE Traces evolution of American corporate structure from late 19th Century to present.
+Prerequisites: 330 or 333.
+Intensive study of current labor market policy issues (e.g., discrimination, poverty, the changing industrial structure, and the economics of education).
+THE DEVELOPMENT OF AMERICAN CORPORATE STRUCTURE 3 credits Traces evolution of American corporate structure from late 19th Century to present.
 Explains and analyzes changing dimensions of corporate structure and response of government.
-Case
+Case studies analyzed.